Self-care is the practice of developing regular habits that foster greater control over our life and art.

 Every artist can be healthy, but there is no one way to be a healthy artist

 Each artist needs to determine for themselves what being healthy means.
 No artist needs to fulfill the stereotype of the “tortured artist” who suffers for their art.
 Nor do artists need to compare themselves to an idealized form of health, which usually means the absence of any illness or unhappiness.
 As a result, each artist will have their own self-care practices that make sense for their unique experiences of health.

 Many sources will talk about self care as if it encompasses all of health.
 This can obscure the role of other aspects of care, such as collective care and the healthcare system.
-The reality is that some aspects of our health that are beyond our immediate control.
-This may have to do with individual experiences and health conditions (ex. chronic pain) and with related systemic health inequities (ex. misogyny and racism in the healthcare system makes racialized women’s pain less likely to be properly treated).
+The reality is that some aspects of our health are beyond our immediate control.
+This may have to do with individual experiences and health conditions (ex. chronic pain) and/or with related systemic health inequities (ex. misogyny and racism in the healthcare system makes racialized women’s pain less likely to be properly treated).

 Self-care is about recognizing aspects of your health you do have control over or identifying where you need more control, and developing regular habits that foster greater control.
 “Control,” in this case, means self-determination (not coercion) – the capacity to make decisions that are in your best interest and to follow through on those decisions.

 The questions below are meant to help you develop some self-care practices.
 Take a few minutes to write out your responses.
 You can start with any question and answer them in any order.

 What is going on in my life and art right now?